dyfet/libcpr/FEATURES.md

 typically are installed under and included from /usr/include/cpr.
 These currently include:

+MOTE: While this library does now build on Microsoft Windows using MingW32 with the pthread target, some features and functionality may still be limited or disabled for that platform.
+As it depends on MingW32 unistd.h support it probably cannot be built on windows with MSVC at all.

 ## cpr/bufio.h

 Basic full duplex low level zero copy stream buffered I/O access to low